jvanasco/pyramid_session_multi/README.md

 You can use a single cookie library/type multiple times by creating a factory for each setting (see the example above, which re-uses `SignedCookieSessionFactory` twice).

+If you do not register a factory with a `cookie_name`, this library will try to derive one based on a `._cooke_name` attribute.

 # what if sessions should only run in certain situations?